-There was always a platter of homemade peanut butter blossoms, homemade peanut butter cups and sugar cookies in our house during the holidays.
+There was always a platter of homemade peanut butter blossoms, homemade peanut butter cups, and sugar cookies in our house during the holidays.
+(If you are looking for the classic Peanut Butter Blossom, it’s here!)
+These also happen to be perfect for Valentine’s Day.
+Check out the 50 Best Cookie Recipes now!

 During chapter breaks (I was an avid reader in my youth) I would make my way to the kitchen and grab a cookie.
 My mom and her friend always knew I was there, but they would conveniently turn their backs just long enough for me to sneak a delectable bite.